spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 ## PC Part Picker

-Enter [PC Part Picker] this site is a MASSIVE help when it comes to picking compatabel parts for your PC build.
+Enter [PC Part Picker] this site is a MASSIVE help when it comes to picking compatible parts for your PC build.

 This was my guide when I came to picking parts and building my system.
-There are _loads_ of [completed builds] where enthusiasts and beginners just like myself would post their completed builds and coresponding parts list on PC Part Picker.
+There are _loads_ of [completed builds] where enthusiasts and beginners just like myself would post their completed builds and corresponding parts list on PC Part Picker.

 If there is a specific system you have in mind chances are someone has already built it and posted their completed build here.

 Here's a couple of Intel builds I'd put together a few years ago without putting a great deal or research into the parts I was going to use.
-They centered around an i3 with differing [motherboards] and [GPUs], see the compatibility warnings on them.
+They centred around an i3 with differing [motherboards] and [GPUs], see the compatibility warnings on them.

 ## Decide on what to get